 11 The obligations in this Agreement will continue indefinitely in respect of each item of Confidential Information until such Confidential Information subsequently falls within an exception in clause 3.

-16.4 If accepted, a 10% holding deposit is paid to Ray White Trust account – fully refundable until the parties exchange contracts
+c) A 10% holding deposit is paid to Ray White Trust account – fully refundable until the parties’ exchange contracts OR otherwise mutually agree.

 d) Non-binding heads of agreement will be prepared based on the offer, the parties agree this agreement will form the basis of a formal sale agreement.

 e) The parties agree to complete any due diligence without delay and consider the business will remain for sale until such time as the parties’ exchange contracts.